nimagolkhanban/nimagolkhanban/README.md

 During my learning journey, I've worked on several projects that showcase my skills and dedication.
 Some of my notable projects include:

-- [OnlineFood]([link-to-project1](https://github.com/nimagolkhanban/OnlineFood)): a platform to order food that created by another user
+- [OnlineFood](https://github.com/nimagolkhanban/OnlineFood): a platform to order food that created by another user.
-- [CarZone]([link-to-project2](https://github.com/nimagolkhanban/CarZone)): a platform to rent any car you like .
+- [CarZone](https://github.com/nimagolkhanban/CarZone): a platform to rent any car you like.

 Feel free to explore my GitHub repositories to learn more about my projects and contributions.

 ## Get in Touch

 I'm always excited to connect with fellow developers, collaborate on projects, or simply have a chat about technology.
-You can reach me via email at [ningoban@gmail.com](mailto:ningoban@gmail.com) or connect with me on [LinkedIn]([https://www.linkedin.com/in/yourusername/](https://www.linkedin.com/in/nima-golkhanban-6b0006310?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BJK7QKDd0SzWOMcpgnp1qbA%3D%3D)).
+You can reach me via email at [ningoban@gmail.com](mailto:ningoban@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/nima-golkhanban-6b0006310?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BJK7QKDd0SzWOMcpgnp1qbA%3D%3D).

 Let's code and build the future together! 🚀